Rangisal/Pewlett-Hackard-Analysis/README.md

   ![image](https://user-images.githubusercontent.com/93173498/146664342-bae41ddc-489f-4dc0-8717-258893d5766f.png)

-- There are ……….
-Of employees are qualified to be working in the mentorship program and as a percengtage it will eb ……………....
+- There are 1549 Of employees are qualified to be working in the mentorship program.
+If we take the percentage with the employees possibly leaving in next 5-10 years it will be just 2.1%.
+It is highly doubted that if there are enough people to train the new hirees who is going to accomadate the leaving employees.
+The proper promotion plan shoul be in take place to train the junior employees in the company before the senior staff leaves the company.